You are here

 READ CAC'S BRIEF IN Town of Chester v.
 Laroe Estates, Inc.

 In Town of Chester v.
-Laroe Estates, Inc., the Supreme Court is considering whether a party seeking to intervene in a case under the Federal Rules of Civil Procedure must demonstrate that it possesses Article III standing.
+Laroe Estates, Inc., the Supreme Court considered whether a party seeking to intervene in a case under the Federal Rules of Civil Procedure must demonstrate that it possesses Article III standing.

 Over a decade ago, Steven Sherman attempted to obtain approval from the Town of Chester to develop a nearly 400-acre piece of land he had purchased for $2.7 million.
 His efforts proved futile, however, because the Town kept changing its zoning regulations, repeatedly forcing Sherman to change his proposal.
 Sherman eventually sold his property to Laroe Estates, and sued the Town, alleging that it unlawfully prevented him from developing his land and thereby took his property without paying just compensation in violation of the Fifth and Fourteenth Amendments.
 Laroe Estates moved to intervene in the lawsuit, asserting the same claims and seeking the same relief as Sherman.
 A federal district court denied Laroe’s motion to intervene, claiming that Laroe did not have Article III standing and therefore could not assert its claim in the case against the Town.
 Laroe appealed, and the Court of Appeals for the Second Circuit vacated the lower court’s denial of the motion, ruling that Article III standing was not required for intervention.
 The Town appealed this decision to the Supreme Court.